Creator: William Shatner

 - It Is Pronounced Tro-PAY: "I don't say sabotage.
 You say sabotage, I say sabba-tadge."note

 - Judaism: He was raised (and by most accounts remains) in the Conservative Jewish tradition.
-This might have helped with his friendship with Leonard Nimoy, who is a member of the not-too-different Modern Orthodox stream; Nimoy, by his own account, helped Shatner get back in touch with his roots and encouraged him to be more observant.
+This might have helped with his friendship with Leonard Nimoy, who was a member of the not-too-different Modern Orthodox stream; Nimoy, by his own account, helped Shatner get back in touch with his roots and encouraged him to be more observant.

 - Large Ham: Some say he is, in fact, the most defining example in American television.
 He even adorns the page image.

 - Of Corsets Funny: His infamous girdle.
 Which he may or may not have worn.

 - Older Than They Look: He looks like he's in his fifties despite being in his eighties.

-- One of Us
+- One of Us:

 - Rage Quit: He did this on a celebrity episode of Wheel of Fortune in 1997.